cfinlay/PyTorch-HelloWorld/README.md

 This guide is intended for people with no experience developing in a command line environment.

+_Edit April 2, 2020:_ Quite a few of the packages below have newer releases, so you'll have to bump their version numbers accordingly.
+For example, Anaconda is now at version 2020.02.

 # Installation and set up

 ## SSH